Clement Greenberg: Art history, Abstract Expressionism and after

 Greenberg wrote several seminal essays that defined his views on art history in the 20th century.

 In 1940, Greenberg joined Partisan Review as an editor.
 He became art critic for The Nation in 1942.
 He was associate editor of Commentary from 1945 until 1957.

 In December 1950, Greenberg joined the government funded American Committee for Cultural Freedom.
 He believed modernism provided a critical commentary on experience.
 It was constantly changing to adapt to kitsch pseudo-culture, which was itself always developing.
 In the years after World War II, Greenberg pushed the position that the best avant-garde artists were emerging in America rather than Europe.
 Particularly, he championed Jackson Pollock as the greatest painter of his generation, commemorating the artist's "all-over" gestural canvases.
-In the 1955 essay "American-Type Painting", Greenberg promoted the work of Abstract Expressionists, among them Pollock, Willem de Kooning, Hans Hofmann, Barnett Newman, and Clyfford Still, as the next stage in Modernist art, arguing that these painters were moving toward greater emphasis on the "flatness" of the picture plane.
+In the 1955 essay "American-Type Painting", Greenberg promoted the work of Abstract Expressionists, including Pollock, Willem de Kooning, Hans Hofmann, Barnett Newman, and Clyfford Still, as the next stage in Modernist art, arguing that these painters were moving toward greater emphasis on the "flatness" of the picture plane.

-Greenberg helped to articulate a concept of medium specificity.
+Greenberg helped articulate a concept of medium specificity.
 It posited that there are inherent qualities specific to each artistic medium, and part of the modernist project involved creating artworks that are more and more committed to their particular medium.
 In the case of painting, the two-dimensional reality of the medium led to an increasing emphasis on flatness, in contrast with the illusion of depth commonly found in painting since the Renaissance and the invention of pictorial perspective.